Statutory guidance

 Delivery

-Different suppliers will be able to offer different delivery methods, some of the most common include direct to school, online and retail shops.
+Different suppliers will be able to offer different delivery methods.
+Some of the most common include direct to school, online and retail shops.
 Schools should consider which methods their parents would prefer.

-Although cost and value for money for parents should be the most important consideration for governing boards, that does not prevent them from considering other issues which are important to the school community, such as sustainability and ethical supply chains.
+Although cost and value for money for parents should be the most important consideration for governing boards, that does not prevent them from considering other issues that are important to the school community, such as sustainability and ethical supply chains.

-Schools should ensure that arrangements are in place so that second-hand school uniforms are available for parents to acquire (for example through periodic second-hand uniform sales or swap shops).
 It is for the school to decide how this will be best achieved.
-A school may wish to organise the provision or sale of second-hand uniforms themselves or via their Parent Teacher Association (PTA), or to participate in other appropriate established local schemes (for instance a local authority uniform exchange scheme).
+It may wish to organise the provision or sale of second-hand uniforms itself or ask its parent-teacher association to do so, or it may wish to participate in other appropriate established schemes, such as its local authority’s.

-Other support with the cost of school uniforms
+Other support with school uniform costs

 Providing information to parents